PhoenixTales/wiki.gothicarchive.org/misc/outside-world.md

 ## Laran
 - home of famous scholar of magic _Barthos_

+## Meidheim
+- area ruled by the _Count Of Meidheim_
+- briefly mentioned in alpha version of story of _Lee_

 ## Morgrad
 - name of the "world"
 - `In the center lies the Morgrad, containing the four elements earth, water, fire and air.`